shahmeer99/HCT-QA-Benchmark/README.md

 ├── requirements.txt             # Dependencies for the benchmark
 ├── .env.example                 # Example environment file (for HF token)
 ├── to_run.sh                    # Script to run all experiments
+├── format_files.sh              # Script to prepare and uncompress data
 └── README.md                    # This README file
 ```